rrahul963/serverless-create-global-dynamodb-table/README.md

       - region-1
       - region-2
     createStack: false # optional flag, when set to false will not deploy the stack in new region(s) and will create the tables using AWS SDK.
+                       # if you use 'createStack: true' with 'version: v2', please add 'Condition' rule to your dynamodb to create it in the main region only,
+                       # other regions are going to be replicated automatically from the main region.
 ```

 _NOTE_: